Perturbative bootstrap of the Wilson-line defect CFT: Multipoint correlators: Non-perturbative constraints

 \section{Non-perturbative constraints}

 In this section, we present the non-perturbative constraints that are instrumental for deriving the correlators in Sections \ref{sec:FourPointFunctions} and \ref{sec:HigherPointFunctions}.
 We begin by discussing the constraints imposed by superconformal symmetry, which are then further refined by the requirement of crossing symmetry.
-A key conclusion of this analysis is that all the correlators under consideration depend on a single function of the spacetime cross-ratios.
+A key conclusion of this analysis is that all the correlators under consideration depend on one or two functions of the spacetime cross-ratios.
 We then explore additional constraints on this function emerging from the pinching limits.